accountsIQ/API-Wiki/pages/guidelines.md

 2. Next, you should be able to generate a set of classes by pointing it to the Staging Environment.
 3. Finally, require_once the generated include PHP files and follow the C# examples.

-If you require further assistance, please send a mail to [integration@accountsiq.com ](mailto:integration@accountsiq.com).
+If you require further assistance, please email [integration@accountsiq.com ](mailto:integration@accountsiq.com).

 ## Clearing Testing Data
-If you have created testing data in the system and want to clear it for retesting, email integration@accountsiq.com specifying what you want done to which company.
+If you have created testing data in the system and want to clear it for retesting, email [integration@accountsiq.com ](mailto:integration@accountsiq.com) specifying what you want done to which company.

 ## Going Live
 If you have finished developing the integration link and want to go live: